-HR TREND REPORT: What to expect in 2021
+HR Trend Report: What to Expect in 2022

-HR TREND REPORT: What to expect in 2021
+HR Trend Report: What to Expect in 2022

-While the disruptions faced by employers in 2020 caused an unparalleled amount of stress, there were also some bright lights.
+While the disruptions faced by employers in 2020 caused an unparalleled amount of stress and uncertainty, there were also some bright lights.
 Many employees found themselves working from home, and a recent Gallup poll found many employees are more engaged with their work than ever before .
-This isn't to say work conditions are ideal, far from it.
-And while the future workplace may still be unknown, there are still innovative ways to improve work culture and connect HR leaders and HR teams with employees that are sure to make them feel valued, heard and recognised.
+This isn't to say that work conditions are ideal, far from it.
+And while the future workplace may still be unknown, there are still innovative ways to improve work culture and connect HR leaders and HR teams with employees that are sure to make them feel valued, heard, and recognised.

 Adapting to post-pandemic realities this year and most probably next year as well is likely to continue to challenge human resource professionals.
 But at the same time, HR is also expected to also see a lot of exciting developments.
 What is important now is that HR teams learn to pivot to mitigate the realities of COVID 19 in 2021 and beyond.

 Since the introduction of mass remote working last year, employers are finding ways to make it more engaging for their employees as well as look for efficient ways to handle employee monitoring.
 The key is to offer flexible working hours, stay connected using modern technology, allocate time for online seminars or meetings, create well-being and mental health touchpoints, consider employee assistance programs and adopt mobile solutions to facilitate training and upskilling.

-An increasing amount of employees citing ‘self-care' as a driving factor when talking about job satisfaction .
-Self-care at work begins with recognising that in order to perform at the highest level, people need to feel at their best.
+An increasing amount of employees now are citing ‘self-care' as a driving factor when talking about job satisfaction .
+Self-care at work begins with recognising that in order to perform at the highest level, people need to feel at their best both physically and mentally.
 This can be achieved within organisations that are employee-centric and willing to create robust employee wellness programs.

-Employee experience, one of the hottest topics in the world of HR, is sometimes confused with well-being, but these are very separate concepts.
-Although employee experience directly influences what employees feel, it isn't the employees' feelings.
+Employee experience, one of the hottest HR trends and workplace topics in the world, is sometimes confused with well-being, but these are very separate concepts.
+Although employee experience directly influences what employees feel, it isn't necessarily driven by employees' feelings.

 Employee Experience, often referred to as EX, can be defined as ‘companies and their people working together to create personalised, authentic experiences that ignite passion and tap into purpose to strengthen individual, team, and company performance' .

-Employees are increasingly purpose-driven and are looking for jobs that are personally rewarding.
+Employees are increasingly purpose-driven now and are looking for jobs and work that are personally rewarding.
 Millennials are certainly a factor in this trend.
-They comprise 30% of the population and by 2025 will represent 75% of the global workforce .
-What they seek most from their jobs is meaningful work, flexibility, autonomy, connection and mentoring.
+They comprise 30% of the work population and by 2025 will represent 75% of the global workforce .
+What they seek most from their jobs is meaningful work, flexibility, autonomy, connection, and mentoring.

-Defining a good value proposition is essential because these days, candidates are actively researching an organisation’s values and how it aligns with their own.
-They expect a company to define their purpose and follow through in making it a reality.
+Defining a good value proposition is essential because these days, candidates are actively researching a company's values and how it aligns with their own.
+They expect companies to be transparent and define their purpose and follow through in making it a reality.

-Diversity, inclusion and equity are key words in today's workplace and this is one of the HR trends that is not going anywhere.
-New generations simply will not accept the status quo where equality isn't the foundation.
-For long term success, an inclusive culture must be part of the overall corporate strategy.
-This strategy has to address how diversity makes an organisation better
+Diversity, inclusion, and equity are important keywords in today's workplace and this is one of the HR trends that is not going anywhere.
+New generations simply will not accept the status quo where equality isn't a workplace foundation.
+For long-term success, an inclusive culture must be part of the overall corporate strategy.
+This strategy has to address how diversity makes an organisation better.

-Human Resource professionals recognise that unconscious bias is a major obstacle in achieving progress in this area.
-However, HR tech can improve workplace diversity and advance inclusion initiatives by holding leadership accountable to the company's diversity goals.
+HR professionals recognise that unconscious bias is a major obstacle in achieving progress in this area.
+However, HR tech can improve workplace diversity and advance inclusion initiatives by holding leadership accountable for the company's diversity goals.
 Technology solutions like Qualee allow leaders to pose questions to employees via surveys and empower employees to answer honestly without fear of retribution.
 These answers will help HR create programs and strategies with everyone's needs in mind.

 Data is quickly becoming HR's most important asset.
 Why?
-Because when HR data is used to improve decisions, make employees happier, and optimize processes, it adds value to the company.
+Because when HR data is used to improve decisions, make employees happier, and optimize processes.
+Collecting and utilizing data adds value to every company.

-To become a data-driven organisation, it is imperative to put in place metrics and analytics tools that allow to gather information, evaluate it and deliver a comprehensive overview.
+To become a data-driven organisation, it is imperative to put in place metrics and analytics tools that allow HR teams to gather information, evaluate it, and deliver a comprehensive overview.

 Try the Starter Plan and experience how we're helping companies all over the world empower their people, every day.